Import Comments

 Make a one-time import of existing comments from a third-party platform

-You can import comments from another commenting platform to OpenWeb.
+You can import comments and reviews from another platform to OpenWeb.
 This lets your users continue their conversations in OpenWeb's Conversation.

 Use the following steps to manually import comments to OpenWeb though a .csv file: